 - Cocoa powder: This is where the first layer of chocolate flavor comes in.
 Cocoa powder adds depth, richness, and that slightly bitter, dark-chocolate backbone that keeps the mousse from being overly sweet.
 It also helps thicken the mixture and gives it that classic chocolatey color.
 Use a good-quality unsweetened cocoa powder for the best flavor.

 - Chocolate chips: You can technically use any melted chocolate here, but I love using chocolate chips because they melt quickly and I always have a bag in my pantry.
-I usually reach for Lily’s chocolate chips since they’re sweetened without added sugar, but you can use whatever chocolate you enjoy.
+I usually reach for Lily’s chocolate chips since they’re sweetened with stevia, but you can use whatever chocolate you enjoy.
 A good chocolate keeps the mousse silky, decadent, and deeply chocolatey while letting you control the sweetness.

 How to Make Chocolate Cottage Cheese Mousse